 Call at least two working days in advance, and ask for a “locate.”
 Utility representatives will locate and mark all underground (gas, water, electric, phone, cable) lines.
 There is no charge for the service.

-If you damage any underground facilities during your excavation, call 811.
-If you smell natural gas, leave the area and from a safe distance, call 911, followed by M.U.D.’s 24-hour emergency number: 402.554.7777.
+If you damage any underground facilities during your excavation and smell natural gas, first leave the area and then call 911.
+Then call M.U.D. at 402.554.7777, followed by 811 to report the damages.
 If water lines are damaged, call a licensed plumber.

 In the event of a disaster, turn off all gas appliances as you would if you were leaving your home -- like the stove, oven, gas fireplace, etc. If there is a situation where gas needs to be shut off, M.U.D. will take care of it, and keep customers informed via the news media.
 An uncontrolled release of natural gas may result in fire, explosion or suffocation.